solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 Other insights.
 As a coder, I've been very fixated on the reward algorithm.
 Now I'm also trying to understand the hyperparameters, and action space, a lot better.
 Some experiments I've been running:

-- Custom action space where the fastest speeds do not include dramatic turns: I noticed when you up the speed a lot, the car starts to spin due to simulation physics.
+- Custom action space where the fastest speeds do not include dramatic turns: I noticed when you increase the speed a lot, the car starts to spin due to simulation physics.
 I can customize allowed turn angles in the action space, allowing tighter turns only for the slower speeds.
 - I'm also pumping up that speed, trying to find the limit where it starts to be hard to make the model stable.
 Right now that's around 4m/s speed, which is the fastest I've ever tried before.
 - I've been dabbling with the hyperparameters a bit, and I'm trying to find the best combination of them.
 To be honest, the measurable effect for me is not very consistent nor very dramatic.
 - I've been practicing retraining the models and learning the rules for that.
 It allows to take a model that performs well on one track, and retrain it against a new track.
 I need to learn how to get the settings right so it makes sense.